-- 1. The publication must be eligible to report under the Reporting Standards - a) You may apply to register a printed publication under the Consumer Magazine Reporting Standards unless the majority of its circulation is in the Republic of Ireland, in which case it will report under Republic of Ireland Reporting Standards. - 2.
-Copies must comply with the Reporting Standards - Copies claimed must comply with the relevant sections of these Reporting Standards with the following exceptions which you specifically cannot claim: - i) Free copies to contributors - ii) Free copies to advertisers - Free copies to advertising agencies.
+- 1. The publication must be eligible to report under the Reporting Standards - a) You may apply to register a printed publication under the Consumer Magazine Reporting Standards. - 2.
+Copies must comply with the Reporting Standards - Copies claimed must comply with the relevant sections of these Reporting Standards with the following exceptions which you specifically cannot claim: - i) Free copies to contributors - ii) Free copies to advertisers - iii) Free copies to advertising agencies.
 Note: You may claim controlled or non-controlled free circulation to advertising agencies providing the publication relates to the running of the agency business For example: an office equipment magazine. - iv) Free copies to press cutting agencies - v) File or office copies - vi) Free publisher employee copies - vii) Paid publisher employee copies (unless they qualify under the Paid Employee Copies category or they are purchased as a normal consumer). - viii) Electronic versions of the publication unless they meet the requirements to be claimed as a Digital Edition. - 3.
 Transactions related to the claim must be bona fide 'arms length' arrangements - a) Transactions or arrangements (such as sales, circulation or distribution services) with your own organisation or Related Parties will initially be deemed as not bona fide 'arms-length' for ABC purposes, meaning they cannot be included in your claim.
-However they can be included if you are able to demonstrate to the satisfaction of your auditor or ABC that these comply with the Reporting Standards and are bona fide 'arms length' arrangements. - b) Related Parties for ABC purposes will include where: - i) One party has direct or indirect control of the other party; or
+However they can be included if you are able to demonstrate to the satisfaction of your auditor or ABC that these comply with the Reporting Standards and are bona fide 'arms length' arrangements. - b) Related Parties for ABC purposes will include where: - i) One party has direct or indirect control of the other party; or - ii) The parties are subject to common control from the same source; or

-- ii) The parties are subject to common control from the same source; or - iii) One party has influence over the financial & operating policies of the other party to an extent that the other party might be inhibited from pursuing at all times its own separate interests; or - iv) The parties, in entering a transaction, are subject to influence from the same source to such an extent that one of the parties to the transaction has subordinated its own separate interests. - Transactions between contract publishers and their clients are deemed not to be arms length in relation to a specific publication produced for that client.
+- iii) One party has influence over the financial & operating policies of the other party to an extent that the other party might be inhibited from pursuing at all times its own separate interests; or - iv) The parties, in entering a transaction, are subject to influence from the same source to such an extent that one of the parties to the transaction has subordinated its own separate interests. - v) Transactions between contract publishers and their clients are deemed not to be arms length in relation to a specific publication produced for that client.